longitudinal-data-analysis-prac-2024/team-5-proj/README.md

 # **Analyses**

-We removed the seventh time point because of a lot of missing data.
+We removed the saliva data corresponding to the seventh time-point because of missingness.
 Participants that did not have a cortisol score for each of the six time points were removed from analyses.

 **Hypothesis 1**

 We wanted to control for the dependency that arises from having repeated saliva samples, we thus used a linear mixed effects model.
 The dependent variable was the cortisol levels (numeric), the independent variables was CD status (contrast-coded, 0-1) and Time was polynomial contrast coded.
 This choice was made because Time is ordinal and equally spaced.
 A random effect of participant ID was included in the model.
 The final model was: [Cortisol \~ Time \* CD + (1\|ID)].
 Figure X shows change over time (Time 1 to 7) and condition.

+*Figure 1*
 ![Figure 1](Plots/CD_status_plot.png)
+*Note: Cortisol level trajectories across individuals with CD status and without.*

+*Figure 2*
 ![Figure 2](Plots/spaghetti_plots.png)
+*Note: Cortisol level trajectories for each individual, split between CD status.*

 The main effect of Time (F(5, 312054.08) = 625894.279, p<.001) and the interaction between Time and Conduct Disorder Status (F(5, 312054.08) = 79.595, p<.001) were significant.
 The main effect of Conduct Disorder status was non-significant (F(1, 390.12) = 0, p = 0.9949).
 Table 1 shows the results in terms of the individual contrast-coded predictors.

+*Table 1*
 ![Table 1](Tables/Table_H1.png)
+*Note: Results of linear mixed effects regression predicting the cortisol levels*

 **Hypothesis 2**

 We used a linear mixed effects model.
 We focused on the subset of the sample in the CD condition.
 We constructed two models; both of whuch had the same dependnet varibale - Cortisol levels.
 In Model 1, the independent variable was only Time [Cortisol \~ Time + (1\|ID)].
 In Model 2, the indpeendent variables were Time, Callous-Unemotional traits Grouping (contrast-coded, refer to contrast codes in Table X) and their interaction [Cortisol \~ Time \* Grouping + (1\|ID)].
 Figure X shows change over time (Time 1 to 7) and CU grouping.

+*Figure 3*
 ![Figure 3](Plots/grouping_plot.png)
+*Note: Cortisol trajectories across CU trait groups and CD status*

 Model 1: The main effect of Time was significant (F(5, 69030) = 195877, p<.001), suggesting that cortisol levels change over time.

 Model 2: The main effect of Time was significant (F(5, 69020.004) = 57381.5071, p<.001) and the interaction with grouping (F(10, 69020.012) = 154.1561, p<.001).
 The main effect of grouping was non-significant (F(2, 81.985) = 0.9976, p = 0.3732).
 Table 2 shows the results in terms of the individual contrast-coded predictors.
 Model comparison using anova() showed that Model 2 was significantly better, and we thus retain this.

+*Table 2*
 ![Table 2](Tables/Table_H2.png)
+*Note: Results of linear mixed effects regression predicting the cortisol levels*

 # Discussion